hbctraining/DGE_workshop_salmon_online/schedule/README.md

       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
          <br> We have run the analysis, and now it's time to explore the results!  <br><br>In this lesson you will:<br>
-             - Learn how to extract results for specific group comparaisons <br>
+             - Learn how to extract results for specific group comparisons <br>
-             - Explore the information presented in the results table <br>
+             - Explore the information presented in the results table (different statistics and their importance) <br>
              - Understand the different levels of filtering that are applied in DESeq2 by default (and why they ae important) <br><br>
         </details>